Seven reasons to visit Wordsworth House this summer

-A visit to Wordsworth House and Garden, childhood home of one of the world’s favourite poets, makes the perfect spring day out.
+A visit to Wordsworth House and Garden, childhood home of one of the world’s favourite poets, makes the perfect day out.

 Here are seven very good reasons why...